What to Expect When The Closet Works Comes To Your Home

 Now, for the fun part!
 Our Designers don’t arrive at your home empty-handed; they bring with them samples of our TFL, as well as swatches of our colors and finishes.
 Your Designer can also show you different styles of drawer and door fronts—from shaker and traditional to various glass inserts—as well as hardware and accessories.
 While our Designers can’t carry every single sample, swatch, hardware and accessory option with them, you can see everything on The Closet Works website and in our showroom, which you can also visit before finalizing your order.

-After the consultation: Creating your designs
+After the consultation: Creating your design

 After your in-home consultation is over, your Designer will take some time to create your custom designs.
 We handle this after the consultation so we can be respectful of your time and create the most thoughtful options, and so you don’t feel pressure to make a decision on the spot.
 We know that a custom solution is an investment that many people want to discuss with other family members.